Agamon Hula guide starts with basics (best time to visit, entrance fee, rentals), and then join regular visits and

 The prices for the tours are as following: Safari Wagon – 57 NIS per person and 49 NIS per child (3-12).
 Sunrise Tour / Night Tour – 85 NIS per person and 65 NIS per child (3-12).
 These are the most common tours, but there are several others as well.
 For the full list visit the official site.

 In all the tours I joined (Safari Wagon tours and Sunrise Tour), the guide gave explanations in Hebrew.
 If you are interested in tours at another language, then I would suggest contacting the Agamon either using the contact form at the official site or by phone +972-4-6817137.

 Best Time To Visit Hula Valley

-As per time of the day, the best time is either early in the morning or late afternoon (towards sunset).
+As per the time of the day, the best time is either early in the morning or late afternoon (towards sunset).
 During these hours the cranes (and many other species of birds), like most wildlife, is most active.
 That is also why they offer sunrise and sunset tours.

 On weekdays (Sun. – Thu.) the site is open from 9:00 am till 5:00 pm (last entrance at 4:00 pm).
 And on weekends Agamon is open from 6:30 am till 5:00 pm (last entrance at 4:00 pm).
 But there might be changes, thus recheck the official site before your visit.

 On most visits, we took our daughter with us (the only times we traveled alone was when I knew I wanted to stay longer and take more photos).
 Many people do the same, and there are plenty of kids there.
 It is a family attraction, and you should not be afraid to take children with you.